zzdtravel

 Instituto Cultural de Cabañas

-Instituto Cultural de Cabañas-October 2024
+Instituto Cultural de Cabañas-December 2024

 Standing proudly at the eastern end of dramatic Plaza Tapatía is one of Guadalajara’s architectural landmarks, and a Unesco World Heritage site since 1997.
 On the ceiling and inside the dome of the striking neoclassical Capilla Mayor (Main Chapel) is a most unexpected series of modernist murals by José Clemente Orozco, which rank among his best works and Guadalajara's top sights.
 The complex also houses a collection of 340 other pieces by Orozco, and works by leading lights of Mexico's contemporary art scene.